phpgears/immutability/README.md

 It is of **absolute importance** to either mark your class as final or mark your implementation of `getAllowedInterfaces` as final, not fulfilling this requirement will end up with child objects being able to override getAllowedInterfaces method and thus rendering immutability check useless

+Although not mandatory it is advice to make your constructors final and force developers to create static named constructors

 From now on you can focus only on those methods defined in your interfaces and ensure they do not mutate your object, this task is up to you only, with the confidence no other developer would mutate your object by accident or intentionally

+### Example

+If you want to have a look at a working example implementation of immutability have a look at [phpgears/dto](https://github.com/phpgears/dto), [phpgears/identity](https://github.com/phpgears/identity) or [phpgears/cqrs](https://github.com/phpgears/cqrs)

 ## Contributing